capactio/capact/docs/proposal/20201102-artifacts.md

    - type: cap.type.database.mysql.config
 ```

-This seems to be quite verbose and increase the overall boilerplate which is already huge.
+This seems to be quite verbose and increases the overall boilerplate which is already huge.

 #### Populate an Action with the input TypeInstances